MakeSchool-Tutorials/sa-2018-node-reddit/P02-Setting-Up-II-MongoDB/content.md

 # MongoDB Driver and Mongoose

 Now our database is all set up and ready to go on mLab's servers–but now we need to make our app connect to it.
 We need to install two packages to help us do that.
-The first–the MongoDB driver–lets us control a MongoDB database through a Node app.
+The first one–the MongoDB driver–lets us control a MongoDB database through a Node app.
 It will do its work mostly behind the scenes, though, because we're going to use [Mongoose](http://mongoosejs.com/) to work with our database.
-Writing database code is not difficult (once you learn how), but it is boring, complicated and error-prone;  Mongoose makes things much simpler. [...]
+Writing database code is not difficult (once you learn how), but it is complicated, error-prone and boring;  Mongoose makes things much simpler. [...]

 ## Installing the MongoDB Driver